Youth Circus Programming

-Our youth classes consist of instruction in a variety of circus disciplines including but not limited to: aerials (trapeze, lyra, silks), tumbling, juggling, and more!
-Class begins with a fun warm up, and circus games, followed by instruction in juggling and prop manipulation with the majority of class time dedicated to acrobatics and aerial work.
+Our introductory youth circus classes offer instruction in a variety of circus disciplines including but not limited to: aerials (trapeze, lyra, silks), tumbling, juggling, and more!
+Class begins with a prop manipulation warm up and circus games, with the majority of class time dedicated to and aerial work.

 The following classes may not ALL be offered session to session